monde/hurl/README.txt

 mysql -u root -p hurl < /tmp/hurl_keys-4.sql
 note: 62^4 keys takes up about 750MB disk space with the MyISAM engine.

-See http://camping.rubyforge.org/files/README.html for more information about Camping applications.

 Also in the admin directory is an example RV harness, see "rv, a tool for luxurious camping" by Evan Weaver for more information: http://blog.evanweaver.com/articles/2006/12/19/rv-a-tool-for-luxurious-camping